qchero/PhotoOrganizer/README.md

     - For `.jpg` photo, the fime name is local time without timezone, so is `EXIF:DateTimeOriginal`
     - For `.mp4` video, the fime name is local time without timezone, while all `QuickTime:*` are UTC time
     - timezone will be auto adjusted

+### Findings

+221114

+- Some portrait photos are corrupted like 20211126_115753_01.heic.
+Only happening to portrait photos though..
+- The date time provided by OneDrive is incorrect.
+It's likely the UTC date.
+This need to be fixed by not using the file name anymore